KitsuneLab-Development/K4-GOTV-Discord/README.md

 To use this server addon, you'll need the following dependencies installed:

 - [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/releases): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2/Source2/CS2
-- [**K4-RPG**](https://github.com/K4ryuu/K4-RPG): A plugin that allow players to collect experience and level up in a RPG-like system.
-Use the skill points to upgrade their skills.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>